Advances in the Shannon Capacity of Graphs: Preliminaries

 \item A {\em connected graph} is a graph where every two distinct vertices are connected by a path.

 \item An {\em $r$-partite graph} is a graph whose vertex set is a disjoint union of $r$ subsets such that no two vertices in the same subset are adjacent.
-If $r=2$, then $\Gr{G}$ is a {\em bipartite graph}.
+If $r=2$, then $\Gr{G}$ is a {\em bipartite graph} (e.g., $\CG{n}$ is a bipartite graph if and only if $n \geq 4$ is even).

 \item A {\em complete graph} on $n$ vertices, denoted by $\CoG{n}$, is a graph whose all $n$ distinct vertices are pairwise adjacent.
 Hence, $\CoG{n}$ is an $(n-1)$-regular graph of order $n$.